Snoring

 National Heart, Lung, and Blood Institute

-At the TMJ & Sleep Therapy Centre of Kansas City, we conduct comprehensive assessments that include airway imaging, analysis of jaw and tongue positioning, and sleep evaluations.
-By addressing structural imbalances and enhancing nasal breathing, we assist patients in minimizing or completely stopping snoring without resorting to surgery or CPAP machines.
+Our evaluation at the TMJ & Sleep Therapy Centre of Kansas City includes airway imaging, jaw and tongue position analysis, and sleep screening.
+By correcting structural imbalances and supporting nasal breathing, we help patients reduce or eliminate snoring without surgery or CPAP dependence.

 When To Seek Treatment